 Finally, to close the Congress, an expedition was made to Golfito, Golfo Dulce, and Cacao Beach; and on Saturday, October 26, the return to San José was organized to include a visit to Finca 6 Museum Site in Palmar Sur de Osa, Puntarenas.

-The activity was organized by the Humboldt 2019 Chair of the Vice-Rector for Research of the UCR, together with the South Pacific Humanities Thematic Chair of the Golfito Campus.
+The activity was organized by the Humboldt 2019 Chair of the Vice-Rectory of Research, together with the South Pacific Humanities Thematic Chair of the Golfito Campus.

-On Tuesday, October 22, the Congress began with the forum: “Chronicles of the Archeology of the Past” with the participation of students from the School of General Studies of the UCR.
+On Tuesday, October 22, the Congress began with the forum: “Chronicles of the Archeology of the Past” with the participation of students from UCR School of Humanities.